Piano Recording Method

 Making the Recording

 I record at 96 kHz, 24 bits.
 To my surprise, I really can hear the different between 96/24 and regular 44.1/16 CD quality.
-So I do this with two thoughts: (1) eventually, higher-quality audio may be available to listeners, and (2) in the meantime, mastering work done at a higher precision will have fewer artifacts when I render to CD quality.
+So I do this with two thoughts: (1) eventually, higher-quality audio may be available to listeners, and (2) in the meantime, mixing and mastering done at a higher precision will have fewer artifacts when I render to CD quality.

 I'm extremely meticulous about placing the mics in exactly the same location every time I record.
 This means that, once I've found a position I like, there's no further fussing with positioning every time I sit down to a new session.
-If you're not careful about where you place the mics, and their position varies slightly every time, you're going to cause yourself a world of hurt when you get to the mastering!
+If you're not careful about where you place the mics, and their position varies slightly every time, you're going to cause yourself a world of hurt when you get to the mixing!

 The one thing I do have to adjust every time I record is the input level — some pieces are louder than others!
 I play through some of the louder sections of the piece I'm recording, watching the peak level.
 In the past, the advice was always "record as hot as you possibly can," but I think this advice is increasingly invalid for modern technology: new A/D interfaces have incredibly low noise floors, so 6dB of extra noise is still negligible — and if you're recording at 24 bits, you've still got plenty of resolution to work with if you have to add gain later.
 Recording hot doesn't have the big advantages it used to.
 It still has the same problem, however: even the smallest amount of digital clipping sounds awful and is nearly impossible to correct.
 I'd thus rather err on the side of being a bit too quiet: I give myself a bare minimum of 6dB of headroom.

 Once I've set the level, I play a few repeated chords right in the middle of the piano, with the pedal down, and adjust the left and right channels to come out more or less equal.
-This adjustment is much easier to make before recording than it is while mastering: my recording technique creates a very wide stereo image, and with a full piece going all over the keyboard, it can be hard to tell which channel is really louder.
+This adjustment is much easier to make before recording than it is while mixing: my recording technique creates a very wide stereo image, and with a full piece going all over the keyboard, it can be hard to tell which channel is really louder.

 Then comes the music.
 Playing for a microphone often creates the same kind of nerves as playing for an audience.
 In both cases, I find music struggling at first to wrench myself away from listening with the outer ear ("What is the listener hearing?
 What will they think?"), and toward the inner ear that listens inside the music — but in both cases, the inner ear takes over as I warm up and gather momentum.
 The keys to a good recording session are all the obvious things: good practicing, a calm mind, a decent meal, good rest, open ears, patience....